lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings.md

 and interprets the outcomes,
 as Rands puts it, slightly differently.
-If what was discussed in the meeting was truly important (we wouldn't have called up the meeting if it wasn't important, right?) then we don't want to be leaving things to chance.
+If what was discussed in the meeting was truly important (we wouldn't have called up the meeting otherwise, right?) then we don't want to be leaving the outcomes to everyone's unique interpretation of them.

 ### One more thing...